pRain1337/Hermes/README.md

 This version was developed for and tested on the Intel z690 chipset, it should still work on older/newer chipsets as very few offsets are changed.

-The SMM module itself also works in a virtualized environment, altough some of the native chipset feature it uses (SMI timer) are not available there.
+The SMM module itself also works in a virtualized environment, although some of the native chipset feature it uses (SMI timer) are not available there.

 If the SMM module is not working as expected, you can use the inbuilt serial